dimitri-nicolo/calico/master/maintenance/troubleshooting.md

 `kubectl logs -n kube-system <pod_name>`

-To view debug logs on some Calico components, set the `LogSeverityScreen` through the associated environment variable.
+To view debug logs on some {{site.prodname}} components, set the `LogSeverityScreen` through the associated environment variable.

 To report a problem, contact Tigera Support.